-Another natural way to prevent or eliminate fleas is using spices you already have in your kitchen.
+Another natural way to prevent or eliminate fleas is by using spices you already have in your kitchen.
 Rosemary, for example, works as a natural flea repellant.
 Try grinding rosemary leaves into a powder and sprinkling it around your cat’s bed or favourite lounge spots to keep fleas away.

-Be very careful about which herbs and spices you choose though.
+Be very careful about which herbs and spices you choose, though.
 Many common spices that deter fleas are also highly toxic to cats, like oregano.

 Fleas and other pests despise the smell/taste of vinegar, which makes it another natural remedy for treating fleas on your cat and in your home.
 Apple cider vinegar and white vinegar work to treat fleas.

 To avoid irritation, dilute the vinegar with water before applying it to your pet’s fur.
 Vinegar is very strong, so aim for a 5-10% vinegar and water solution.
 This will make it safe to apply liberally and reduce the strong odour for you and your cat.